olivercoad/fsiwatch/README.md

 # Fast modes

+⚠ This is a work in progress.
+Fast modes have not been fully implemented yet and do not work.

 The default behaviour when a change is detected is to kill the process (if not already exited) and run the script again in a new process.
 This is the most reliable option.